ravaneswaran/techsocialist/README.md

-# Development Environment Setup of Tech Socialist
+# Development Environment Setup of TECH SOCIALIST

 The following are the software requirements to have the development environment in place...